timveil/hive-jdbc-driver/README.md

 * difficult to embed in applications and 3rd party tools like DbViz, etc.

 ### Benefits
-* Extremely limited dependency graph thus trimming the jar size and complexity
+* Extremely limited dependency graph thus trimming the jar size and reducing classpath risks/issues
     * driver-binary-1.0-SNAPSHOT.jar is 4.9mb
     * driver-binary-zookeeper-1.0-SNAPSHOT.jar is 8.3mb
     * driver-http-1.0-SNAPSHOT.jar is 6.1mb